 Potato Forks -There can be a little confusion with what is a “potato fork” as different garden tool makers call completely different looking fork a “potato fork”.
 Some look just like a digging or spading fork with the flat faced tines for lifting the potatoes from the soil.
 In fact, some of the better garden tool maker’s “potato forks” are made with the same strengths as their heavy duty forks.
 The other type of potato fork you might encounter has many more (up to 9) slender tines that have blunt ends so as not to damage the root crops.
 This type of potato fork is generally for lifting of the crops, not digging.

-Border and Shrubbery Forks - These forks are just smaller versions of the workhorse garden fork.
-Despite their smaller size, these border and shrubbery forks are hard working garden tools.
-Great for working in tight spaces like beds and between plantings and for the smaller gardener, a garden fork that is not so big and exhausting to use.
+Border Forks - These forks are just smaller versions of the workhorse garden fork.
+Despite their smaller size, these border forks are hard working garden tools.
+Great for working in tight spaces like raised beds and between plantings and for the smaller gardener, a garden fork that is not so big and exhausting to use.

 Compost Fork -The compost fork or pitchfork usually has has four or more long slender, pointed tines that are turned up slightly for scooping or moving loose material without bending.
 Great for turning your compost pile or moving loose materials.
 Note: Manure forks look very similar and work very well as a compost fork thou the tines are not turned up as much.

 Note: Many "compost forks" are simply too lightweigt and cannot handle the heavy weight of compost, so many gardeners opt to use the heavier duty garden fork.

 Broadfork -Although very different looking than a traditional garden fork, the two handled broadfork does a lot of the same chores, only on larger scale.
 With two hardwood handles fitted about shoulder width on a steel horizontal bar and 4 - 6 long tines; the broadfork is generally used for reworking ground that has already been broken up.
 This garden tool does a lot of work in a shorter time.